Effects of COVID-19 on M&A Transactions: Economics of Buying and SellingPrint PDF

 - Seek to minimize cash paid at closing through (i) earn-outs, (ii) seller notes, and/or (iii) escrows, each over an extended period of time, to address COVID-19 concerns.

 - Propose an earn-out to address valuation gaps caused by a disagreement on the expected effect of COVID-19 on the target’s business.

 - Require secured third party financing as a condition to closing and termination rights for any material adverse change caused by COVID-19.

 - Minimize deal risk by using an escrow or RWI over a seller note.

 - Propose very specific milestones, and seek more flexible achievement terms, to address any expected effect of COVID-19 on your business.

 - Require a specifically drafted Material Adverse Effect clause that limits the ability of a buyer to walk away from a deal under COVID-19 related events.

 - Determine if you actually need to sell now.
 If not, waiting may lead to a more favorable outcome once the current uncertainty subsides.

-This advisory was prepared by Jonathan Calla, Kelly Dutremble, Josh Gray, and Shannon Zollo in Nutter’s Mergers and Acquisitions practice group.
-For more information, please contact Jonathan, Kelly, Josh, or Shannon; or your Nutter attorney at 617.439.2000.
+This advisory was prepared by Kelly Dutremble, Josh Gray, and Shannon Zollo in Nutter’s Mergers and Acquisitions practice group.
+For more information, please contact Kelly, Josh, Shannon, or your Nutter attorney at 617.439.2000.